 A man should have any number of little aims about which he should be conscious and for which he should have names, but he should have neither name for, nor consciousness concerning the main aim of his life.

-There are two great rules in life, the one general and the other particular.
-The first is that every one can in the end get what he wants if he only tries.
-This is the general rule.
-The particular rule is that every individual is more or less of an exception to the rule.
+There are two great rules of life; the one general and the other particular.
+The first is that everyone can, in the end, get what he wants, if he only tries.
+That is the general rule.
+The particular rule is that every individual is, more or less, an exception to the rule.

 It is not sufficiently considered in the hour of exultation, that all human excellence is comparative; that no man performs much but in proportion to what other accomplish, or to the time and opportunities which have been allowed him.